 Inverted in L. Sprague de Camp's "Johnny Black" stories.
 In the first story the titular uplifted black bear saves the world, in the final one he saves his creator from getting fired.
 In an afterword de Camp apologized to the readers for that, saying he had forgotten while writing them that the next story wouldn't seem as good if it didn't top the previous one.
-In his defense the final story is arguably funnier than the first one.

 The violence and level of dystopia seems only to increase with each Hunger Games installment.

 Zig-Zagged in the Harry Potter series.
 The second book downgrades the stakes (it's the fate of the school rather than the entire world), but upgrades the set pieces (encountering one creepy guy in the Forbidden Forest vs. encountering a colony of Giant Spiders in the Forbidden Forest, for example).
 The third book has the lowest stakes of any book in the series, as the danger is essentially only a threat to one specific individual (Harry) and even that turns out to be an illusion.
 After Voldemort returns to power, the stakes remain constant (the entire world, again), but with Voldemort's power constantly increasing.
 The last book itself is the biggest and most epic in the series.

 The Dresden Files: The scale of just how powerful the people involved in the plot are increases over time.
 In the first book, Harry can channel lightning.
 Third book, he empowers an army of ghosts to fight for him.
 Seventh book, he raises a Tyrannosaurus rex from the dead, and in Changes, he genocides the Red Court of Vampires.